ayub1621/Image-Colorization/README.md

-# Image Colorization using Autoencoder with Transfer Learning (VGG16)
+# Image Colorization using Autoencoder and VGG16 Transfer Learning

 This program performs image colorization using an autoencoder with transfer learning, specifically utilizing the VGG16 model as a feature extractor.
 The program is implemented in Jupyter Lab.